shirishswate/CapstoneProject-StoreSalesForecast/README.md

 ![City wise items sale](images/bar_category_item_sold.png)

-* Most of the category items are selling in very low range, whith just a handfull outshining.
+* Most of the category items are selling in very low range, with just a handful outshining.
-* This indicates that a handfull of category item sell significantly more than others.
+* This indicates that a handful of category item sell significantly more than others.

 #### Results
 After training 4 different models via GridSerch cross-validation, the best estimators in each case are identified.
 RMSE values for each model is as per the below table.

 | Model Name | RMSE |
 |---|---|
 | ARIMA | 0.705 |